sangres.com sangres.com

 Hawthorne is located in western Nevada, just south of Walker Lake.
 Probably the primary economic force in Hawthorne is the nearby Hawthorne Army Ammunition Depot (and Plant).

 H.M.
 Yerington, president of the Carson & Colorado Railroad, chose the townsite of Hawthorne in 1880 as a division and distribution point.
 Yerington named the town in honor of a lumberman friend in Carson City.
 The first train arrived in town on April 14, 1881, loaded with prospective buyers for the new town.
 Hawthorne became the county seat of Esmeralda County in 1883 but lost that office when it was shifted to Goldfield in 1907.
-When Mineral County was carved from Esmeralda County in 1911, Hawthorne became the county seat of Mineral County.
+When Mineral County was carved from Esmeralda County in 1911, Hawthorne became the county seat.

 In the 1920's, there was a major explosion at an East Coast Army munitions plant (Lake Denmark, New Jersey) that injured hundreds of people in nearby towns.
 That event (and its backlash) caused the military to chose Hawthorne as a good (read: safer) location to build a new facility.
 The Depot was opened for business in 1930 and is now probably the world's largest facility of its kind.
 According to the official blurb, the Depot employed about 700 of Hawthorne's residents and pumped around $31 million into the local economy every year.
 The facility covers some 226 square miles of countryside and includes a 49,000-acre live fire test facility.
 In 2005, the Department of Defense recommended closing the Hawthorne Depot but environmental cleanup work will probably go on for many years afterward.